-The Applied Health Internship program is designed to give students the opportunity to merge their academic knowledge with practical professional experience while earning academic credit.
+The Exercise Physiology Internship program is designed to give students the opportunity to merge their academic knowledge with practical professional experience while earning academic credit.
 The experience allows students to explore and clarify professional goals, acquire new skills, and to develop professional contacts in their chosen field.
-The internship experience is required for seniors seeking a degree in Exercise Science (KIN 460) or Community Health Education (HED 499) and for graduate students seeking a Masters degree in Exercise Physiology (KIN 555).
+The internship experience is required for students in the Non-Thesis Option for the Master of Science in Kinesiology degree in Exercise Physiology.

 Specific benefits of the internship experience include: